ANNOUNCEMENTS

 March 2018

+A continuation of the artist's Constellations series - V, VI, and VII - will be revealed for the first time, alongside two new figurative paintings.
 Breaking with conventional and traditional standards (white and opaque), Viktor’s solo booth is black and latticed.
 Titled The Black Ark, the site-specific installation unites artistic, design and architectural practice to explore notions of race, history, ownership and discovery.
 Referring to both marishibya veils and the fishnets of Liberian fisherman, the confined yet revealing space symbolically recaptures lost narratives, existing before the formation of artificial nations.

 INSTITUTIONAL ACQUISITION